juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 ### Mumbai Metro Rail Systems Project

 ADB and new partner New Development Bank (NDB) embarked on the [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main) their first cofinanced project.
-The metro rail project will ease travel for millions of commuters across Mumbai, help decongest heavily crowded suburban rail systems, and contribute to providing a modern, clean, and livable urban environment.
+The metro rail project will ease travel for millions of commuters across Mumbai, help decongest heavily crowded suburban rail systems, and contribute to providing a modern, clean, and livable urban environment. [(See related story)](./stories/improving-urban-mobility-in-mumbai/).

 The Shanghai-based NDB is a new multilateral development bank set up in 2015 by five BRIC countries to mobilize resources for development projects in BRIC, emerging economies, and developing countries.
 ADB and NDB signed a memorandum of understanding in July 2016.